-Yes, I have Friday and Saturday hours, or you may call and make an appointment for a time that’s convenient for us to meet one-on-one to discuss your vintage project.
+Yes, you may call and make an appointment for a time that’s convenient for us to meet one-on-one to peruse the collection and discuss your vintage project.

 I don’t see the fabric I want in the shop.
 Can you get any others?

 Yes!
 We can check out the websites of the best fabric companies to find samples and have them sent to you for approval.
 Or if you find one online, I will happily order it for you.
 If you’d like to visit a fabric showroom to view thousands of samples, a two-hour guided visit can be arranged for a fee.